Skylake101/Lost-secrets-of-Australian-Meteorology/README.md

 # Photon-AAT-Module

+Tempature isn't helpful for knowing how comfortable the air will be.
+Humidity is also essential to determine how comfortable your outdoor activites will be.

+An metric that combines these is the AAT (Australian apparent temperature).
+This is a lost ancient mesopatanian art that scientists have discovered for me to conveniently use for this github repo.

 This program utilizes a MicroOLED, a DHT22, a switch and a LED

 Since this module uses humidity and temp, I'll use a metric which uses both: the Australian Apparent Temperature (AAT)